HMD Global Hints At 4G LTE Capable Version Of The Nokia 3310

 — TNW (@TheNextWeb) March 4, 2017

 According to a recent report by Indian press agency PTI (Press Trust of India), Nokia could launch a newer version of the Nokia 3310 with support for the newer 3G and 4G LTE networks that are used by most carriers in the United States.
-Nokia also plans to manufacture the Nokia 3310 for the Indian market in India an Economic Times report said.
-This was confirmed by HMD Global’s India Vice President Ajey Mehta who said;

-“We will attempt to ensure all our products are made in India.
-We will source all our products from India”.
+Nokia also plans to manufacture the Nokia 3310 for the Indian market in India, an Economic Times report said.
+This was confirmed by HMD Global’s India Vice President Ajey Mehta who said, “We will attempt to ensure all our products are made in India.
+We will source all our products from India.”

-In the course of the interview with PTI Mehta also hinted that Nokia is looking at the prospect of making a 4G enabled feature phone.
+In the course of the interview with PTI, Mehta also hinted that Nokia is looking at the prospect of making a 4G enabled feature phone.
 While he did not clearly hint the possibility of the Nokia 3310 getting a 4G LTE variant, fans are already rooting for the company making one in the near future.
-When asked about the possibility of a 4G feature phone this is what Mehta had to say;
+When asked about the possibility of a 4G feature phone, this is what Mehta had to say,

 “We are evaluating all opportunity in the market.
 All consumer requirements are fed up to the product team at our company which then develops the final product.”

 Even in India, there is demand from people to ensure that the Nokia 3310 gets a mid-life upgrade so that it can be used on more modern networks.
 India’s newest carrier Reliance Jio, for example, is a 4G LTE only network that doesn’t even support 3G handsets and demands that all handsets be 4G VoLTE capable for use on its network.
-So, there is still ray of hope for all your Nokia 3310 fans out there who would love to use the handset on a modern network.
+So, there is still ray of hope for all you Nokia 3310 fans out there who would love to use the handset on a modern network.

 It was just one day before the Mobile World Congress that HMD Global officially took covers off the Nokia 3310.
 While everyone expected the new 3310 to be visually close to the older model that was released back in 2000, the final product was slightly different and only the keypad bore close resemblance to the original phone.
 The handset also turned out to be a lot thinner than the older model.